What is your greatest musical passion?

 I think that our Sunday theology should take into account the reality of our Monday-Saturday lives, which are saturated with science and technology.
 For example, consider the evidence for evolution.
 If nature does in fact reveal a God who works through deep time and messy, often painful processes, then perhaps we ought not subscribe to a prosperity gospel that offers a god of instant gratification.

 Kristian is the steward of ECLC’s financial, information, human, and physical resources.
 He enjoys being the staff liaison to several committees, as this allows him to get to know ECLC members as real people, not just names in a database.
 He’s a graduate of Central Michigan University, Luther Seminary, and Metropolitan State University’s College of Management.
-A member of Hennepin Avenue United Methodist Church, Kristian has long been involved in efforts for LGBTQ inclusion in his denomination through Reconciling Ministries Network.
-Currently, he serves on their Board of Directors and also chairs RMN’s Transgender Ministry.
+A member of Hennepin Avenue United Methodist Church, Kristian has long been involved in efforts for LGBTQ inclusion in his denomination through Reconciling Ministries Network, and the United Methodist Alliance for Transgender Inclusion.

 As ECLC's Custodian, Isaac keeps the church tidy and clean; sets up for regular functions and special events; and whenever he gets the chance, especially enjoys working alongside ECLC members doing indoor and outdoor projects.
 Isaac is an avid sports fan, originally from Niagara Falls, New York.
 He returns to New York regularly to visit family, friends, and the Maid of the Mist.